AustinCodingAcademy/JS211-8week-ebook/ebook-folder/docs/module-4/fetch-errorHandling.md

 **HEY!!
 You MUST do these practice problems before class!!!**

-- [ ] Go back to your [practice problem](https://studio.zollege.com/jump_to_id/d475ee0d7e0d4fa6a723266694aa0a0b) from the last homework and add error handling to it.
+- [ ] Go back to your [practice problem](./fetch-API.md#practice-it-fetch) from the last homework and add error handling to it.
 - [ ] Use this code to get started:
-- [ ] Push Yourself Further: Can you separate your error handling into a separate function as you saw in the video before?

 ```javascript
   const getPosts = () => {